 Overview of New Hampshire Taxes

 New Hampshire has no income tax on wages and salaries.
 However, there is a 5% tax on interest and dividends.
 The state also has no sales tax.
-Homeowners in New Hampshire pay the third-highest average effective property tax rate in the country.
-Retired?
-Use our Retirement Income Tax Calculator.
+Homeowners in New Hampshire pay some of the highest average effective property tax rates in the country.

 Number of State Personal Exemptions